luthramanisha/OpenCV_Examples/README.md

 ##Why this repository?
 The repository provides an overview on some functionalities and algorithms OpenCV provides.
 This will help OpenCV users to learn more "what opencv offers?".

+##First examples uploaded
+###Open a image and video using opencv
+This is very easy, in contrast to opening an image or video digitally for some transformation or processing using only some high level programming language.

+Refer example : OpenVideo.cpp
+Refer example : OpenImage.cpp